DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 10-13 is/are rejected under 35 U.S.C.
+Claim(s) 10-13 and 15 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Antony (US# 7506732) in view of Stumpf et al (US# 2011/0127120).

-Regarding claim 10, Antony discloses providing a brake caliper housing 1, the brake caliper housing having a first end wall; a second end wall disposed opposite the first end wall; a transverse wall that extends from the first end wall to the second end wall; an interface wall that extends from the first end wall to the second end wall, opposite to the transverse wall, the interface wall cooperating with the first end wall, the second end wall, and the transverse wall to at least partially define a cavity, the interface wall defining a hole; and a roller seat 10 defined in the transverse wall adapted to support a roller 16.
-Antony lacks the disclosure of inserting a cutting tool through the hole in the interface wall, the cutting tool adapted to machine surfaces of the brake caliper housing; and machining the roller seat with the cutting tool such that flat abutment surfaces are formed to accommodate an end of the roller.
-Stumpf et al disclose a similar caliper and further teach the method of inserting a cutting tool 40 through the hole 10.2 in an interface wall, the cutting tool adapted to machine surfaces of the brake caliper housing, machining a roller seat 22.1/22.2 with the cutting tool such that flat abutment surfaces are formed.
+Regarding claim 10, Antony discloses providing a brake caliper housing 1, the brake caliper housing having a first end wall; a second end wall disposed opposite the first end wall; a transverse wall that extends from the first end wall to the second end wall; an interface wall that extends from the first end wall to the second end wall, opposite to the transverse wall, the interface wall cooperating with the first end wall, the second end wall, and the transverse wall to at least partially define a cavity, the interface wall defining a recess; and a roller seat 10 defined in the transverse wall adapted to support a roller 16.
+Antony lacks the disclosure of inserting a cutting tool through the recess in the interface wall, the cutting tool adapted to machine surfaces of the brake caliper housing; and machining the roller seat with the cutting tool such that flat abutment surfaces are formed to accommodate an end of the roller.
+Stumpf et al disclose a similar caliper and further teach the method of inserting a cutting tool 40 through the recess 10.2 in an interface wall, the cutting tool adapted to machine surfaces of the brake caliper housing, machining a roller seat 22.1/22.2 with the cutting tool such that flat abutment surfaces are formed.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the machining method taught by Stumpf et al to form the seat of Antony as an obvious means of manufacture which provides the necessary surface configurations without weakening the caliper.

 Regarding claim 11, a roller is provided having a body with an end having an enlarged cross-section relative to a diameter of the body to be accommodated in the roller seat.